sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

   - B: {2, 4}
   - C: {3, 4}

-* Now we are ready to select the combinations that we want to test.
-For each condition (A, B, and C), we have to have at least one of the pairs.
-Moreover, we want to minimize the total amount of tests, and we know that we can do it with N+1 tests.
+* To select the combinations that we want to test, we have to have at least one of the pairs for each condition (A, B, and C).
+We want to minimize the total amount of tests, and we know for a fact that we can achieve this with N+1 tests.

 * We do not have any choices with conditions B and C, as we only found one pair for each.
-This means that we have to test combinations 2, 3 and 4.
+This means that we have to test combinations 2, 3, and 4.

-* Now we need to make sure to cover a pair of A.
+* We need to find the appropriate pair of A. Note that any of them would fit.
+However, we want to reduce the total amount of tests in the test suite (and again, we know we only need 4 in this case).
-To do so we can either add combination 6 or 7.
-Both are good.
+To do so we can either add tests 6 or 7.
-Let's pick, for example, 6.
-(Note: You can indeed have more than one set of tests that achieve 100% MC/DC; all solutions are equally valid and good!)
+We pick 6, randomly.
+You can indeed have more than one set of tests that achieve 100% MC/DC; all solutions are equally acceptable.

-* The combinations that we need for 100% MC/DC coverage are {2, 3, 4, 6}.
+* Therefore, the tests that we need for 100% MC/DC coverage are {2, 3, 4, 6}.
-These are only 4 combinations/tests we should focus.
+These are the only 4 tests we need.
-This is a lot better than the 8 tests we needed for the path coverage.
+This is a indeed cheaper when compared to the 8 tests we would needed for the path coverage.

-Indeed, in the example above, we saw that we need fewer tests when using MC/DC instead of path coverage.

 {% set video_id = "HzmnCVaICQ4" %}
 {% include "/includes/youtube.md" %}